List of Diagnosis: Murder characters: Steve Sloan

 Sloan is unmarried and it becomes a running gag that all his girlfriends turn out to be involved in murders that he is currently investigating, or they end up dead.

 As a character he is quite active.
 Sloan played Little League, where he badly broke his nose, and American football in high school.
 He is quite athletic, enjoying jogging and playing and watching basketball, while he also rides dirtbikes and has a small catamaran on the beach.
 One of his dreams was to become a stunt man and in the episode "Frontier Dad" (Season Seven) he gets this chance, though is overcome with stage fright.
 (This episode was also written by Barry Van Dyke and starred all of Barry's children.)
 He also often uses his patented dive to apprehend criminals.

 In the last TV movie, "Without Warning", Steve Sloan proposes to Ellen Sharpe a tabloid reporter he met in the episode Dance of Danger and she accepts.
-Ellen accepts.

 She is portrayed by Kim Quinn.

 In The Diagnosis Murder books written by executive producer and Writer Lee Goldberg, it takes place right after the end of season 6 right when he left the show, which means seasons 7-8 and the 2 reunion TV films are not considered canon by the books.
 The last book "The Last Word" has Steve being framed for murdering D.A.
 Neil Burnside by Carter Sweeney.
 By the end of the book, the police ask Steve to come back to the force, but he doesn't think he will go back to being a cop and instead he would become a private investigator.